Malethrion/Predicting-Housing-Prices/README.md

 **Regression Model for House Price Prediction**

 - **Objective**: Develop a machine learning model to predict housing prices (`SalePrice`) based on features like size, bedrooms, neighborhood, and more.
-- **Target Variable**: `SalePrice` (continuous, in USD).
+- **Target Variable:** `SalePrice` (continuous, in USD).
-- **Success Metrics**:
+- **Success Metrics:**
   - R-squared ≥ 0.85 for both training and testing sets.
   - RMSE ≤ 0.13 on log-transformed prices (based on current results).
-- **Failure Criteria**:
+- **Failure Criteria:**
   - R-squared < 0.80.
   - Poor generalization to unseen data (e.g., high RMSE on test set).
-- **Data Source**: Kaggle’s house price dataset, containing historical pricing and feature data for ~1,460 properties.
+- **Data Source:** Kaggle’s house price dataset, containing historical pricing and feature data for ~1,460 properties.

 [Back to top](#table-of-contents)

 ## Epics and User Stories

 ### Epic - Information Gathering and Data Collection
-- **User Story**: As a data analyst, I can import the Kaggle dataset and save it locally for analysis.
+- **User Story:** As a data analyst, I can import the Kaggle dataset and save it locally for analysis.
-- **User Story**: As a data analyst, I can load the saved dataset for exploration and processing.
+- **User Story:** As a data analyst, I can load the saved dataset for exploration and processing.

 ### Epic - Data Visualization, Cleaning, and Preparation
-- **User Story**: As a data scientist, I can visualize the dataset to identify features correlating with house prices (Business Requirement 1).
+- **User Story:** As a data scientist, I can visualize the dataset to identify features correlating with house prices (Business Requirement 1).
-- **User Story**: As a data analyst, I can clean the dataset, handling missing values and outliers.
+- **User Story:** As a data analyst, I can clean the dataset, handling missing values and outliers.
-- **User Story**: As a data scientist, I can engineer features (e.g., scaling, encoding) for optimal ML model performance.
+- **User Story:** As a data scientist, I can engineer features (e.g., scaling, encoding) for optimal ML model performance.

 ### Epic - Model Training, Optimization, and Validation
-- **User Story**: As a data engineer, I can train an XGBoost regression model using a train-test split.
+- **User Story:** As a data engineer, I can train an XGBoost regression model using a train-test split.
-- **User Story**: As a data scientist, I can optimize model hyperparameters offline with Optuna for best performance.
+- **User Story:** As a data scientist, I can optimize model hyperparameters offline with Optuna for best performance.
-- **User Story**: As a data scientist, I can evaluate model performance (e.g., RMSE, R-squared) to ensure accurate predictions.
+- **User Story:** As a data scientist, I can evaluate model performance (e.g., RMSE, R-squared) to ensure accurate predictions.

 ### Epic - Dashboard Planning, Designing, and Development
-- **User Story**: As a non-technical user, I can input house features (e.g., size, quality) and receive a predicted price (Business Requirement 2).
+- **User Story:** As a non-technical user, I can input house features (e.g., size, quality) and receive a predicted price (Business Requirement 2).
-- **User Story**: As a non-technical user, I can view project summaries, business requirements, and conclusions.
+- **User Story:** As a non-technical user, I can view project summaries, business requirements, and conclusions.

 ### Epic - Dashboard Deployment and Release
-- **User Story**: As a user, I can interact with the deployed Streamlit app to explore predictions and visualizations in real time.
+- **User Story:** As a user, I can interact with the deployed Streamlit app to explore predictions and visualizations in real time.

 [Back to top](#table-of-contents)